 With a mix of dimmable and task lights, you can easily turn them all on in the mornings.
 You can also create a scene that dims only the pendant light to 50% for soaking in the tub!

 Nothing is quite relaxing as spending time in a hot tub with a glass of bubbly.
 That said, even portable outdoor hot tubs take up a lot of room and can be fairly expensive.
 So it makes sense to swap your bath for a hot tub bath and enjoy a new level of relaxation.

-Sadly, whirlpool baths still quite expensive yet can be used throughout the year and provide dual functions.
+Whirlpool baths are still quite expensive.
+However, you can use yours throughout the year and provide dual functions.
 Victoria Plum stocks a superb range of hot tub baths.

 #7 Uber lux feature

 Thankfully, smart bathroom technology isn’t limited to toilets, tubs and taps.
-There’s no reason you can’t add features that make the space more luxurious or help you be more productive.
+You can also add features that make the space more luxurious or help you be more productive.

-If you might be partial to a glass or two of wine while soaking in the tub.
-So consider installing a small fridge to store bottles in.
-It’ll also be useful for keeping make-up at the correct temperature, ensuring it lasts.
+If you’re partial to a glass or two of wine while soaking in the tub, consider installing a small fridge to store bottles in.
+It’ll also be ideal for keeping make-up at the correct temperature, ensuring it lasts.